sweetmandm/coin_notifications/README.md

 ## Coin Notifications

-This application listens for transaction events from `bitcoind` and sends out SMS messages when a transaction happens on a bitcoin address that you're interested in.
+This application listens for transaction events from `bitcoind`, tracks confirmations, and sends out SMS messages for bitcoin addresses that you're interested in.

+It's a working proof-of-concept, but for more reliable 0-transaction notifications (and more timely notifications), it would likely need to connect to several globaly distributed full bitcoin nodes.

+Though the PoC sends out SMS, it could just as easily (and more usefully) connect to some other service and allow that service to determine where to send the notification.

 - Parses raw transactions and blocks from `bitcoind`
 - Extracts addresses from the standard transaction scripts
-- Tracks the previous 30 blocks and sends SMS messages on requested confirmation counts.
-For example, you can subscribe for notifications when a transaction relevant to address "abc" has 0, 2, and 6 confirmations.
+- Keeps the best 30 blocks and sends SMS messages on requested confirmation counts.

 ## Dev